-Our primary development project is the Nyngan Scandium Project, located in New South Wales, Australia (the "Nyngan Scandium Project"), on which we hold a mine lease grant and a development consent.
-We also hold an exploration license on a scandium mineral property located nearby Nyngan known as the "Honeybugle Scandium property" and a reservation on an exploration license on a scandium mineral property in Finland, known as the "Kiviniemi Scandium property."
-In addition to these scandium mining project interests, the Company is pursuing copper industry interest in our ion exchange (IX) technology and knowhow to recover scandium, nickel, cobalt and other technology-driven metals from mineral processing solutions, and other acidic waste streams in certain acid leach copper operations.
+Our most advanced project is the Nyngan Scandium Project, located in New South Wales, Australia (the "Nyngan Scandium Project"), on which we hold a mine lease grant and a development consent.
+We also hold an exploration license on a scandium mineral property located near Nyngan known as the "Honeybugle Scandium property" and a reservation on an exploration license on a scandium mineral property in Finland, known as the "Kiviniemi Scandium property."

+In addition to these scandium mining project interests, the Company is pursuing copper industry interest in our ion exchange (IX) and solvent extraction (SX) technology and knowhow, to recover high purity alumina (HPA), scandium, nickel, cobalt and other technology-driven metals from mineral processing solutions and other acidic waste streams in certain acid leach copper operations.
 This project effort is known as the "Critical Metals Recovery (CMR) Project," with a specific focus on North American opportunities.

-Our plan of operation for the remainder of 2021 is to obtain copper industry partners for our ion exchange (IX) technology, and to subsequently secure offtake sales agreements with counterparties for those critical metals planned to be produced at participating separation sites.
-The Company continues to pursue scandium product customers for offtakes, either from critical metals projects or from the Nyngan Scandium Project product.
-We will seek additional funding for corporate working capital in 2021, and also for advanced development of an approved CMR Project, once that project is identified.
+Our plan of operation for 2021 has been to obtain copper industry partners for our critical metals harvesting technology, and subsequently initiate discussions regarding offtake sales agreements with counterparties for those critical metals planned to be produced at participating separation sites.
+In June of 2021, we announced an LOI with a copper industry partner which established a development path for this strategy.

+Our plan of operation for 2022 is to progress development of our CMR Project with our partner to the point where we can make joint decisions to build a production facility, and to pursue relevant sales agreements related to that contemplated production facility.
+We also intend to continue pursuit of scandium product customers for offtakes, either from our critical metals projects or from the Nyngan Scandium Project.
+We will also seek additional funding for corporate working capital and CMR project development costs in 2022.